codio-content/Javascript_Maze-Decomposition_events/.guides/content/Play-a-sound-9d6d.md

-We have a special function in our game called 'playSound()'.
+We have a special function in our game called `playSound()`.
 You can use it in any of the following ways.

 - `playSound('bump')` makes a noise when hitting a wall
 - `playSound('energy')` makes a noise when hitting an energy store